Writer • Playwright • Writing Events

 Plays:

 My play Flotsam was selected as one of the plays developed by Theatre West as part of their Zooming Ahead project in 2021.
 I worked on the play with Theatre West and dramaturg Marietta Kirkbride and had a full reading of the play on zoom.
-The play has now been selected by a local Bath theatre group who have plans for a rehearsed reading in September.
-They are aiming for a full production during the festival season 2024.
+The play was selected by a local Bath theatre group for a rehearsed reading.

 Wild and Precious: my first solo show.
 At the Theatre Royal Bath (upstairs!) as part of the Elevate Festival, March 2023.
 I had a full house!
 People seemed to enjoy my leopards, seaweeds and face masks as I wrestled with how to make our lives more wild and precious.